Smake it smill you smake it!

 In the end, I did not become a master ladies man (bummer).
 But I did grow confident, and dare I say it?
 Even a bit cool :)!
 Nonetheless, still a nerd (and proud of it!).
 All my stumbling around got me on a trajectory I’m grateful for.
 Finding great confidence and happiness.

 Despite not becoming a hookup god.
 I learned to be self-assured through constant self-improvement.
-Though it was because of desperation at first.
+Though it was out of desperation at first.

 So how did I become confident by faking confidence?
 Well “fake it till you make it” is a catchy way of saying; “start practicing!”